himoose/user-docs/docs/features/faq-generator.md

 - **Question quality** — Avoids duplicating obvious headings
 - **Smart analysis** — Understands user intent beyond surface keywords

-Generic AI just summarizes what's there.
+Generic AI just summarizes what's there, if/when it can actually access your content.
 Hi, Moose finds what's missing.

 ### Do FAQs update automatically if I change my page?
 No. FAQs are generated once from a snapshot of your content.
-If you update your page significantly, regenerate FAQs by entering the URL again.
+If you update your page significantly, regenerate FAQs by entering the URL and generating again.

 ### What's the difference between "From URL" and "Paste Content"?
-- **From URL**: Hi, Moose automatically extracts content from a live webpage
+- **From URL**: Hi, Moose attempts to automatically extract content from a live webpage
 - **Paste Content**: You manually copy/paste content (useful for drafts, protected content, or when extraction fails)

 Both methods produce identical FAQ quality.